How to convert epoch / UNIX timestamps to normal readable date/time using PHP.

 ->setTimezone(new DateTimeZone($TimeZoneNameTo))->format("Y-m-d H:i:s");

-List of all time zones in PHP
+List of time zones in PHP

 Thanks to Albert Scholtalbers.